-Parents choose home-education for many different reasons.
+Parents choose home education for many different reasons.
 Some parents are dissatisfied with the available school education or hold alternative life philosophies than those prevalent in schools.
 Others believe that the compulsive and classical character of school can stand in the way of child development, or that some children develop behavioural and perceptional problems because they go to school (Sperling, 2005).

-Home-education, on the other hand, allows education to be fine-tuned to the individual child.
-Finally, parents may want to spare their children the experience of unwanted ‘peer-pressure,’ teasing, or violence at school.
+Home education, on the other hand, allows education to be fine-tuned to the individual child.
+Finally, parents may want to spare their children the experience of unwanted ‘peer pressure,’ teasing, or violence at school.

 Starting Home Education

-Home education is choice outside the box, which doesn’t mean it couldn’t be a good choice.
+Home education is a choice outside the box, which doesn’t mean it couldn’t be a good choice.
 Parents have to weigh up the advantages and disadvantages of home education and make an informed decision.

 Surprisingly for most parents on the verge to make such a decision is the stunning fact that Home Education is a huge, but seemingly invisible, community in England and many different Home Education support groups flourish in all counties where they organise all kinds of (social) activities for the children and teenagers, from singing to GCSE’s groups, where parents can get support and advice.